bytebodger/blog/_posts/2020-02-18-code-tests-eliminate-the-best-candidates.md

 date:   2020-02-18 00:00:00 -0500
 categories: code tests interviewing assessments whiteboarding hiring
 ---
-# Your Coding Tests Are Probably Eliminating Some of Your Best Candidates

 There's something beautiful (and potentially ugly) about the career fields associated with application development.
 As a greybeard in the field, I've had the chance to see the beauty and the ugliness firsthand.
 This dichotomy is centered upon the inherent quantifiablity of what we do.

 ## The Dream of Quantifiability